Skip to content

 Wool is better than cotton for cold weather

 Wool is the best material to choose when dressing for colder weather.
-It is a better natural insulator and will even keep you warm when it gets wet.
+It’s a better natural insulator and will even keep you warm when it gets wet.
 Wool also dries out faster than cotton.

 Dress in layers